yingShen-ys/academic-kickstart/content/project/rl-dependency/index.md

 +++
 # Project title.
-title = "Efficient Low-rank Multimodal Fusion"
+title = "Dependency Parsing with Deep Reinforcement Learning"

 # Date this page was created.
-date = 2023-04-27T00:00:00
+date = 2018-02-27T00:00:00

 # Project summary to display on homepage.
-summary = "An efficient method to integrate multiple unimodal representations (e.g. verbal, visual and audio) into one compact multimodal representation."
-# A low-rank multimodal fusion method that leverages low-rank weight tensors to efficiently learn one compact multimodal representation.
+summary = "Trained a reinforcement learning agent using the Advantage Actor Critic (A2C) algorithm to perform non-greedy decoding with transition-based dependency parser by considering the future rewards。"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Deep Learning"]
+tags = ["Reinforcement Learning"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""